No products in the cart

 AICAR and the Heart

 AICAR has been researched for its potential two-way protective role in protecting the heart from the ischemia associated with CVD.
 Inflammation is considered to be a significant contributor to the disease pathology in atherosclerosis and other heart diseases.
 Research on rabbits posited that AICAR may suppress vascular smooth muscle proliferation.[3]
-The control of vascular inflammation may reduce the risk of short-term and long-term complications of stent placement and may also contribute to the heart’s overall health.
-One of the immune responses that may trigger a heart attack is macrophage proliferation in response to high LDL (bad cholesterol) levels.
+The control of vascular inflammation may reduce the risk of short-term and long-term complications of stent placement and may also contribute to the heart’s overall function.
+One of the immune responses that may trigger a heart attack is macrophage proliferation in response to high LDL levels.
 AICAR may play a role in suppressing this immune response.[4]

-AICAR has been studied for its potentially protective properties post-heart attack, with researchers suggesting that the peptide may act by delaying the process of cell death through preconditioning.
+AICAR has been studied for its potentially protective characteristics post-heart attack, with researchers suggesting that the peptide may act by delaying the process of cell death through preconditioning.
 By the same coin, AICAR, in an ischemic heart, has been suggested to possibly reduce the frequency and size of the infarct by up to 25%.
 It may also improve the overall blood flow to the heart.

 AICAR and Insulin Resistance

 There was another study that investigated the potential mechanisms underlying the effects AMPK activation on the prevention of obesity-related diabetes using murine models.[7]
 It has been hypothesized that AMPK, a key regulator of glucose and lipid metabolism, may mediate many of the beneficial effects of physical activity on these processes.
 To examine the potential impact of long-term physical exertion and AMPK activation, male Zucker diabetic fatty (ZDF) murine models, known as a genetic model of type 2 diabetes, were utilized.
 These murine models were either subjected to daily treadmill running or AICAR, a considered activator of AMPK, over 8 weeks.
 They were then compared to a control group.
 The study’s outcome suggested that both the exercised murine models and the AICAR murine models did not develop hyperglycemia (high blood sugar levels) during the intervention period, unlike the control group.
 Furthermore, it appears that whole-body insulin sensitivity, which refers to the murine model ability to respond to and utilize insulin effectively, may have been improved in the exercised and AICAR murine models compared to the control ZDF murine models.
 This improvement in insulin sensitivity may indicate enhanced glucose metabolism and reduced insulin resistance, potentially important factors in developing type 2 diabetes.
-Additionally, the morphology of pancreatic beta cells, responsible for producing insulin, apparently appeared to be nearly normal in the exercised and AICAR murine models.
+Additionally, the morphology of pancreatic beta cells, responsible for producing insulin, appeared to be nearly normal in the exercised and AICAR murine models.
 This observation suggests that chronic activation of AMPK may potentially help preserve beta-cell function, which is typically impaired in type 2 diabetes.
-Considering all these factors, it may be posited that “suggest that activation of AMPK may represent a therapeutic approach to improve insulin action and prevent a decrease in beta-cell function associated with type 2 diabetes.”
+Considering all these factors, it may be posited that “activation of AMPK may represent a therapeutic approach to improve insulin action and prevent a decrease in beta-cell function associated with type 2 diabetes.”

 AICAR and Cancer

 AICAR, via its AMPK activation, may play a role in cancer cell metabolism.
 In research conducted on cell cultures and rats, prolonged AICAR influence appeared to slow down the metabolism of cancer cells and hence their proliferation.[8]
 It also may make the cancerous cells more vulnerable to harsh environmental factors.
-This vulnerability in cancer cells may support future AICAR trials.
+This vulnerability in cancer cells may support future AICAR studies.
 Thyroid cancer cell research has also suggested that AICAR may induce apoptosis in cancer cells by p21 induction and caspase-3 activations, potentially causing inhibition of cancer cell proliferation.

 Further, one study suggested that AICAR may induce apoptosis in all tested samples of B-CLL (B-cell chronic lymphocytic leukemia) cells.[9]
 The study suggests that the activation of caspase-3, -8, and -9, as well as the release of cytochrome c, may be involved in AICAR-induced apoptosis.
-Furthermore, it appears that incubating B-CLL cells with AICAR potentially leads to the phosphorylation of AMPK, indicating a potential activation of this protein by AICAR.
+Furthermore, it appears that incubating B-CLL cells with AICAR may potentially lead to the phosphorylation of AMPK, indicating a likely activation of this protein by AICAR.
 To investigate the necessity of AICAR incorporation into the cell and its subsequent phosphorylation to AICA ribotide (ZMP) for inducing apoptosis, the study used various inhibitors.
 Nitrobenzylthioinosine (NBTI), a nucleoside transport inhibitor, 5-iodotubercidin, an inhibitor of adenosine kinase, and adenosine were suggested to potentially inhibit AICAR-induced apoptosis and AMPK phosphorylation.
 In contrast, inhibitors of protein kinase A and mitogen-activated protein kinases apparently did not protect B-CLL cells from AICAR-induced apoptosis.
-Additionally, AICAR was not observed tot affect the levels or phosphorylation of p53, suggesting that the mechanism of apoptosis triggered by AICAR in B-CLL cells may be p53-independent.
+Additionally, AICAR was not observed to have impacted the levels or phosphorylation of p53, suggesting that the mechanism of apoptosis triggered by AICAR in B-CLL cells may be p53-independent.
 The study also compared the sensitivity of normal B lymphocytes and T cells to AICAR-induced apoptosis.
 Both normal B lymphocytes and B-CLL cells were suggested to be equally sensitive to AICAR-induced apoptosis.
-However, T cells from B-CLL subjects suggested only slight sensitivity to AICAR.
+However, T cells from B-CLL cells suggested only slight sensitivity to AICAR.
 Interestingly, AMPK phosphorylation potentially did not occur in T cells exposed to AICAR.
 Moreover, when both B-CLL cells and T cells were exposed to AICAR, intracellular levels of ZMP were apparently higher in B-CLL cells compared to T cells.
 This suggests that the accumulation of ZMP potentially plays a role in activating AMPK and inducing apoptosis.
 Overall, the scientists commented that AICAR may present a promising “new pathway involving AMPK in the control of apoptosis in B-CLL cells”[9]

 AICAR and Fertility